asshah4/sympathetc-innervation/drafts/3_draft.md

 (heart rate) and dromotropy (speed of conduction).^41,42^ However, at supraphysiologic levels, pathology develops.

-Takotsubo cardiomyopathy, the "broken heart" syndrome, is a clinical entity well-known for the role of SNS overactivity, characterized by apical hypokinesis.
+Takotsubo cardiomyopathy, the “broken heart” syndrome, is a clinical entity well-known for the role of SNS overactivity, characterized by apical hypokinesis.
 Situations that cause sympathetic hyperactivation, from elevated intracranial pressure, pheochromocytoma crises, and